 Don’t believe a word of it.
 I’m not saying the players aren’t sincere when they say that.
 The issue is they’re not really being honest with themselves or with you about the yelling.
 They are, instead, telling you something about what the yelling represents to them.

-Dig a little deeper with the players and you’ll find that what they are actually saying when they give you permission to yell at them.
+Dig a little deeper with the players and you’ll find what they are actually saying when they give you permission to yell at them.
 They really want ongoing feedback.
 Yelling – as much as it’s uncomfortable being on the receiving end – is at least a form of much desired information about their development and performance.

 I have separate comments on the general idea of yelling in the Does yelling at the team accomplish anything positive? post.
 For this discussion, though, I hope you realize as a coach that even if you feel as though yelling at a player can be useful at times, it is only one potential form of feedback – and generally one with a strong negative focus.
 As coaches we need to be able to use the broad spectrum of feedback mechanisms and operate in both the positive and negative realms in reasonable measure.